Rxann/lima-server/README.md

 ## About the project

-The Lima Telemetry project is a solution to gathering telemetry data from your customers/clients This project is currently in open-beta and will be getting fast updates.
+The Lima Telemetry project is a solution to gathering telemetry data from your customers/clients.
+This project is currently in open-beta and will be getting fast updates.

 ## How to use

-1: Download the latest exe or executable for your operating system from the repositories Release tab 2:Execute the executable on a server or your own desktop to start the server If you are running this on a server, make sure to port forward it 3:Send data to the server using lima-client on your website or app!
+1: Download the latest exe or executable for your operating system from the repository's Release tab.
+2:Execute the executable on a server or your own desktop to start the server.
+_If you are running this on a server, make sure to port forward it_ 3:Send data to the server using lima-client on your website or app!

 _Server operates on port 2525_